The hotelier’s ultimate guide to occupancy forecasting

 Setting the forecasting time frame also helps align teams across the hotel.

-Revenue, front office, sales and housekeeping can all plan against the same expectations, reducing last-minute surprises and improving operational coordination.
-Whether adjusting room rates, scheduling staff, preparing inventory or managing group demand.
+Revenue, front office, sales and housekeeping can all plan against the same expectations, reducing last-minute surprises and improving operational coordination; whether adjusting room rates, scheduling staff, preparing inventory or managing group demand.

 2. Collect historical data to inform your forecast